-Class B Airspace is shown in abbreviated form on the Caribbean Charts (CAC).
-The Sectional Aeronautical Class B MSL 90 Chart (Sectional) and Terminal Area Chart (TAC) show Class B in greater detail.
-The MSL ceiling and floor altitudes of each sector are shown in solid blue figures with the last two zeros omitted.
+Class B Airspace is shown on the Sectional Aeronautical Chart (Sectional) and Terminal Area Chart (TAC).
+Class B MSL 90 The MSL ceiling and floor altitudes of each sector are shown in solid blue figures with the last two zeros omitted.
 Floors extending "upward from above" a certain altitude are preceded by a (+).
 Operations at and below these altitudes are outside of Class B Airspace.
 Radials and arcs used to define Class B are prominently shown on TACs.
 Detailed rules and requirements associated with the particular Class B are shown.
 The name by which the Class B is shown as LAS VEGAS CLASS B for example.

-Class C Airspace is shown in abbreviated form on Caribbean Charts (CAC).
-Sectionals and TACs show Class C MSL 70 Class C in greater detail.
-The MSL ceiling and floor altitudes of each sector are shown in solid magenta figures with the last two zeros eliminated.
+Class C Airspace is shown on Sectionals and TACs.
+The MSL ceiling and floor altitudes of each sector are Class C MSL 70 shown in solid magenta figures with the last two zeros eliminated.